typelevel/cats/docs/src/main/mdoc/datatypes/statet.md

 ```

-At each step, the state will be updated and, since some I/O operations needs to be performed along the way, the specific effect (typically `IO` monad, but in our case it will be `Eval`) has to be used.
+At each step, the state might be updated and, since some I/O operations needs to be performed along the way, the specific effect (typically `IO` monad, but in our case it will be `Eval`) has to be used.
 We can model the state as:

 ```scala mdoc:silent